elunna/nerfhack-changelog/README.md

 * You can't dust engrave while being held by a monster.
 * Monsters that hatch in water drown unless amphibious or natural swimmers.
 * Monsters can use breath/spit attacks in melee range (from FIQHack).
+* Humanoids are more careful about attacking you when you are a dangerous polyform.
+* Mind flayers won't purposely to eat the brains of petrifying monsters.
 #### Flanking behavior

 * Ported from SpliceHack, with enhancements